piyushagarwal08/JU-Notes/JAVA.md

 # Date 19th September 2019

 ## Package
-* A java package is a group of similar types of classes , interfaces ad sub-packages
+* A java package is a group of similar types of classes , interfaces and sub-packages
 * Package in java can be categorized in two form, built-in package and user-defined package
 * ```Abstroict window Toolkit``` is ```AWT```
 * There are many buil in packages such as java,lang,awt.javax,swing,net,io,util,sql etc